niksaderek/MakeSpace/README.md

 This is expected - browsers recreate cache as you use them

 ### Temp files Keep Coming Back
-This is expected - window recreate temporal files
+This is expected - window recreates temporal files

 ---